aryeelab/bisulfite-seq-tools/README.md

 ```

-Following commands are based on cromwell version 30.

 **Edit the file paths for FASTQ files, genome index, chrom.sizes file and monitoring script in the json file according to your directory paths to run the test sample.**

 ```